Chris Black (hammer thrower): Biography

 After retaining his AAA title at the 1977 AAA Championships he won a bronze medal representing Scotland at the 1978 Commonwealth Games in Edmonton, Canada in the hammer throw event.

 Black competed again at the Olympics when he represented Great Britain at the 1980 Olympics Games in Moscow.
 He won a third and final AAA title at the 1983 AAA Championships.

 He held the Scottish record for the hammer throw from 1983 to 2015.

+Following his throwing career, Black coached other athletes and married Scottish international badminton player Christine Heatly.

+In March 2018, Black was arrested by Police Scotland relating to charges that included sexually assaulting a young female athlete whom he was coaching at the time and sending her sexually explicit messages but they were dismissed by the Procurator Fiscal Service in 2019 due to a lack of evidence.
+In September 2024, he was indefinitely suspended from coaching and all athletics activities by UKA after a UKA disciplinary panel upheld the nine charges against Black.